 - Step 1: Determine program eligibility

-- Cannabis cultivation facility registered with the State of Colorado
+- Must be a cannabis cultivation facility registered with the State of Colorado

-- Cultivation facility who does not already have access to energy-specific technical assistance through its utility provider
+- Cultivation facility does not already have access to energy-specific technical assistance through its utility provider

-- Xcel Energy, Black Hills Energy, and Platte River Power Authority (Estes Park, Fort Collins, Longmont, & Loveland utilities) customers are not eligible but are encouraged to access their utility’s technical assistance offerings
+- Xcel Energy, Black Hills Energy, and Platte River Power Authority (Estes Park, Fort Collins, Longmont, & Loveland utilities) customers are not eligible for technical audits, but are encouraged to access their utility’s technical assistance offerings.
+Implementation support and financing will become available for all cannabis cultivators later this year.

 - Step 2: Submit an application

-- Step 3: Gather information & schedule an assessment
+- Step 3: Gather information & schedule assessment

-The Colorado Energy Office will partner with a third party to execute the technical provisions of the CROP.
-Once you have been accepted into the program, a representative will contact you to schedule an assessment of your facilities to begin the audit process.
+The Colorado Energy Office has partnered with Resource Innovations to provide technical assistance for CROP.
+Once you have been accepted into the program, a representative will contact you to schedule an on-site audit of your facilities to begin the process.

-Collecting your operation’s historic resource usage data is a great first step, including (where applicable):
+Collecting your operation’s historic resource usage data is a critical first step, including (where applicable):

 - Electricity usage